cap-js-community/mtx-tool/docs/service-manager/index.md

 to ensure that for the given tenant(s) a new binding with fresh credentials is created.
 Existing bindings stored in memory by applications are not invalidated and can still be used.

-2) Restart your application e.g. using a blue-green deployment to ensure business continuity.
+2) _Ensure old bindings are not used anymore_: Restart your application e.g. using a blue-green deployment to ensure business continuity.
 This can be accomplished for example using the command `cf bg-deploy`.
 This will ensure that all bindings previously stored in memory are not used anymore and newly created bindings will be used from now on.

-3) Use
+3) _Delete old bindings_: Use

 ```
 mtx --svm-repair-bindings SERVICE_PLAN <TENANT_ID>
 ```

-to ensure that all bindings for the given tenant(s) will be deleted except the newly created one.
+to ensure that all bindings for the given tenant(s) are deleted except the newly created one.
 After this step has been performed, credentials are fully rotated.

 {: .warn}
 For Service Manager APIs, rate limits are in place.
-API requests for credential rotation count in addition to the regular APIs to Service Manager APIs performed by your application.
+API requests for credential rotation count in addition to the regular calls to Service Manager APIs performed by your application.
 Depending on the number of tenants, it is recommended to split the tenants into batches and perform the rotation on an individual basis.